gildasmorvan/similar2logo/README.md

 * A set of **probes**, attached to the engine, that monitor the simulation.
 By default the following probes are launched:

-    * `ProbeExecutionTracker`, that tracks the execution of the simulation and prints notification messages,
+    * `Slf4jExecutionTracker`, that tracks the execution of the simulation and prints notification messages,

-    * `ProbeExceptionPrinter`, that prints the trace of an exception that was thrown during the execution of the simulation,
+    * `Slf4jExceptionPrinter`, that prints the trace of an exception that was thrown during the execution of the simulation,

-    * `JSONProbe`, that prints information in JSON format about the location of turtles, marks and phermones in a given target (in our case, a websocket).
+    * `JSONProbe`, that send information about the location of turtles, marks and phermones in JSON format to a websocket.

     * `InteractiveSimulationProbe`, that allows to pause and resume the simulation.